evilWicked/evil-signals/docs/markdown/design-ideas-signals.md

 In any situation where the causal flow of your application results in simultaneous activities down different paths that produce different results that will combine at some point on a single object then the non abelian nature of state change IS going to bite you mutex's or not..

 Consider other operations outside signalling.
-Deleting objects containing a signal or slot.
-Passing objects by value.
+Deleting objects containing a signal or slot?
-Are you doing it?
-Why are you doing it?
-What is 'const &' for?
-Do you know what would happen when the scope of the  function ends and the now copied object phones home to its counterpart to say goodbye...?
-Just don't do it.

 Restrict your threads for tasks that can clearly be independently broken out.
 Don't try and be clever it's just too hard.